rapid7/insightconnect-plugins/jq/help.md

 # Requirements

-_This plugin contains no requirements_
+_This plugin does not contain any requirements_

 # Documentation